 The connection between our two countries is part of the Trans-European Transport network and lies on the shortest route between Western Europe and the Middle East.
 During my recent visit to Serbia, my counterpart president Vučić and I discussed the importance of our common infrastructure projects and in particular the progress being made on constructing the highway between Bulgaria and Serbia.
 The highway section that lies within Serbia is expected to be completed very soon.
 The upgrading of the road section between the Kalotina border checkpoint and Sofia is underway, with the tender procedures having been finalised.
 The construction works on this part will cover very challenging terrain, but I believe that our Road Infrastructure Agency, as the contracting authority, together with the executive contractors, will take this challenge very seriously and complete the works within two-and-a-half years.

-Great hopes in Belgrade are being placed in the construction of the Niš-Dimitrovgrad gas interconnection, with which Serbia – via Bulgaria – will be connected to the pipeline that supplies gas from Azerbaijan.
+High hopes in Belgrade are being placed in the construction of the Niš-Dimitrovgrad gas interconnection, with which Serbia – via Bulgaria – will be connected to the pipeline that supplies gas from Azerbaijan.
 How are the dynamics of the construction of this gas pipeline through Bulgaria progressing and when could it be completed?

 Since the TANAP gas pipeline was commissioned and made operational in June 2018, Azerbaijani gas now reaches the Turkish-Greek border.
-Yet, in order for that gas to reach Serbia, another three gas pipelines need to be completed and commissioned.
+Yet, for that gas to enter Serbia, another three gas pipelines need to be completed and commissioned.
 The first one is in Greece – the so-called Trans-Adriatic gas pipeline (TAP), and it will transport Caspian Sea gas from the Turkish-Greek border to Komotini.
 Thereon gas supplies will be transited through the Bulgarian-Greek IGB interconnector, which is under construction and is to be commissioned and made operational in 2020.

 After that, via the Bulgarian national gas transit system, Caspian Sea gas supplies can reach the Bulgarian-Serbian IBS interconnector.
 Recently, the European Commission granted 49.6 million euros in aid from pre-accession funds for the construction of a facility in Serbia.
 According to the two countries’ coordinated plans, this gas pipeline should become operational in May 2022 at the latest.